 Research and develop your contribution

-While you’re working on your contribution, the Design System team will arrange a weekly catch up to find out how you’re getting on and if you need any help.
+While you’re working on your contribution, the Design System team will arrange a weekly catch up to find out how you’re getting on and if you need any support.

 Find examples of the component or pattern already in use.
 The best way to do this is to ask the government design community on the digital service designers mailing list or the #design channel on cross-government Slack.

 Examples and research from government services are usually most relevant.
 But look at how other organisations solve the problem too.